ELBE as a User Facility

 Based on the recommendations of this committee the final decision and allocation of beamtime are made by an internal panel headed by the Scientific Director of HZDR.

-Applicants will be informed latest in the beginning of January 2023.
+Applicants will be informed latest in December 2025.

 After finishing the experiments and latest in the beginning of the next term (normally in January or June respectively), a report has to be submitted via GATE.
 Missing reports for completed experiments exclude the renewed scheduling of beamtime.